 - Third-party home inspection process

-- Limited coverage — RedfinNow is currently only available in 6 U.S. cities
+- Limited coverage — RedfinNow is currently available in 10 U.S. cities

 - High service fee: expect to pay 7%

 - You'll have to pay for repairs assessed during the inspection — up to 2%